 The present church of St. Thomas with St. Andrew and St. Philip Kensal Town (London, W10, UK) replaces an earlier building and was opened in 1967; built to the design of Romilly E. Craze (1892-1974).

 The former church here was opened in 1889, built to the designs of Demaine and Brierley of York, J. Demaine being described as ‘Diocesan Surveyor’.
 The building was demolished following aerial bombing during the Second World War.
-It has not been possible to locate any pre-war images of this building.
+It has not been possible to locate any pre-war images of the interior of this building.

 The pipe organ